 How do I build a fall schedule?

-When we ask you to “build a schedule,” we do not mean simply provide a list of the courses you hope to take in the fall; we mean a schedule showing where the specific sections of courses which you have confirmed are still open will occur on their scheduled dates and times weekly.
-The reason that we need to see your schedule if you are requesting permits for non-FYE Honors courses is that before issuing a permit – which is a reservation for you in the class – we need to verify that our Honors course does fit feasibly within your weekly schedule, around your other planned courses.
+When we ask you to “build a schedule,” we do not mean simply provide a list of the courses you hope to take in the fall; we mean a schedule showing where the specific sections of courses which you will take will occur on their scheduled dates and times weekly.
+The reason that we need to see your schedule if you are requesting permits for non-FYE Honors courses is that before issuing a permit – which is a reservation for you in the class – we need to verify that our Honors course does fit feasibly within your weekly schedule, alongside your other planned courses.
 Your primary advisor should be able to assist you in deciding which courses you should be taking in the fall based on your degree curriculum and previous college credits earned, but if your advisor is unable to help you with this, you may make these decisions yourself by examining the sample degree curriculum for your major.
-Find your degree plan in the hard copy 2017-2018 TTU Undergraduate Catalog given to you at RRO, or in the online version of the catalog at http://catalog.ttu.edu.
+Find your degree plan in the hard copy 2018-2019 TTU Undergraduate Catalog given to you at RRO, or in the online version of the catalog at http://catalog.ttu.edu.
 When you have determined which courses you will take in the fall, you may utilize Visual Schedule Builder (accessible from your Raiderlink/MyTech page) to compile your desired schedule, or you may choose to look up all available sections of each of your intended courses on the Section Search Tool (also accessible from your MyTech page) and manually place each course where you prefer to take it, making sure to schedule around your chosen FYE/LCG courses and any other non-FYE Honors courses you hope to take.

 All of my pre-TTU course credit has not been posted to my TTU transcript yet.
 How will this affect my registration at RRO?

-We recommend that you check your TTU transcript on your MyTech webpage prior to coming to RRO: use your eRaider username and password to log in at raiderlink.ttu.edu, then select “Unofficial Transcript – View online” under the “Transcript” link below the ‘Manage My Enrollment’ menu in the Action Items box at the top left of the page.
-All of the collegiate credit that has been posted for you to date by the Registrar’s Office will appear on your transcript, including AP credit, SAT/ACT score credit, dual credit, and transfer credit from any another institution.
-So if you do not see all of the credit you believe you should have listed here, you should investigate this with the Registrar’s Office during Day 1 of your RRO session if possible.
+We recommend that you check your TTU transcript on your MyTech webpage prior to coming to RRO: use your eRaider username and password to log in at raiderlink.ttu.edu, then select “Unofficial Transcript – View online” under the “Transcript” link below the ‘Manage My Enrollment' menu in the Action Items box at the top left of the page.
+All of the collegiate credit that has been posted for you to date by the Registrar's Office will appear on your transcript, including AP credit, SAT/ACT score credit, dual credit, and transfer credit from any another institution.
+So if you do not see all of the credit you believe you should have listed here, you should investigate this with the Registrar's Office during Day 1 of your RRO session if possible.
 It may be the case that College Board score reports or transcripts from another collegiate institution have been sent to Tech on your behalf, but that these credits were not added to your student record at the time of their receipt if you were not yet registered for an RRO session at that time.
 This issue can be resolved quickly and easily by requesting the Registrar to look for documents that may have been received under your name and post any resulting credit for you.
 It may be important that you address this issue before Day 2 of your RRO session if you plan to register for any courses which have pre-requisite coursework for which you have credit prior to TTU enrollment.
-If you attend RRO prior to your senior year AP scores being published by College Board mid-summer, it may be that you will have to register for a lower-level course for which you expect to receive AP credit at orientation, then exchange it for your desired higher-level course later in the summer after your forthcoming AP credit is posted to your TTU transcript.
+If you attend RRO before your senior year AP scores are published by College Board in mid-summer, it may be that you will have to register for a lower-level course for which you expect to receive AP credit at orientation, then exchange it for your desired higher-level course later in the summer after your forthcoming AP credit is posted to your TTU transcript.
 Please feel free to discuss these issues with any of your Honors advisors, or to request more information from your primary advisor at RRO.